ibm-cloud-docs/EventStreams/eventstreams104.md

 If you're using the Java clients, you can use the publicly available Kafka clients at 0.10 or later.

-You are strongly encouraged to move from 0.9.X to the latest version.
+Because 0.9.X is no longer supported by {{site.data.keyword.messagehub}}, you must move from 0.9.X to the latest version.
 You can download a Kafka client from [https://kafka.apache.org/downloads ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://kafka.apache.org/downloads){:new_window}